-This plan provides for the implementation of company policy and establishes procedures for the provision of auxiliary aids ensuring accessibility to all programs, services and employment to persons with disabilities (for hearing impairment specifics please reference Auxiliary Aids Plan for Deaf or Hard-of-Hearing Persons) and persons with Limited-English Proficiency (LEP).
-The policy and procedures described in this plan apply to all programs administered by Health and Human Services (HHS).
+This plan provides for the implementation of Community Development Block Grant- Disaster Recovery (CDBG-DR) policies and establishes procedures for the provision of auxiliary aids ensuring accessibility to all programs, services, and employment to persons with disabilities.
+The policies and procedures described in this plan apply to all programs administered by St. Johns County.
 Contracted service providers providing direct services to clients or potential clients shall develop a similar plan to ensure compliance with all civil rights laws.